As the 2019 local elections gets closer, there are a few things you can do to prepare to vote.

 - You’ll need to check your registration status.
 It is as simple as putting in your first and last name and your date of birth.

-- If you realize you are not registered, don’t worry.
-That is simple too!
-You can register at the library or one of many other locations in Topeka and Shawnee County, or register online.
+- If you realize you are not registered, don’t worry that is simple too!
+You can register at the library’s Customer Service Desk or one of many other locations in Topeka and Shawnee County, or register online.

 - NOTE: You must re-register if you change your name, address or if you want to change your party affiliation.